magusfabius/flowwery/README.md

 flow accounts update-contract LotteryX ./src/flow/cadence/contracts/LotteryX.cdc --network=testnet --signer=testnet-account
 ```

+### Walletless onboarding

+We are integrating the Walletless login usign the [Niftory](https://www.niftory.com/) API.

 ### 👨‍💻 Under development ...

+- use Niftory API for the Walletless onboarding
 - receive an NFT when you purchase the ticket (check contracts/lottery_experimental.cdc)
+- create a Non Fungible Ticket collection by uploading an image while creating the lottery.
+The image will be the ticket image and we will use the Niftory API to create the NFT collection
 - add an NFT in the prize pool resource
-- see on frontend the tickets I've already purchased and total wins
+- see on frontend the tickets I've already purchased and total wins (new User page)
+- charity addresses picker: when creating the lottery the owner will be able to pick NGO and entities that will receive a percentage of the lottery.
+There will be shown a logo-list and the values will be the verified NGO's blockchain addresses
+- improve the style

 ### 🙏 Inspired by